 Neoprene offers good chemical resistance and is widely used for the transfer of air and liquids but not oils.
 It also exhibits good anti-ageing properties and high tear strength.
 Neoprene is relatively low friction tubing, with good abrasion resistance properties.

-The material is industrial grade and contains no Substances of Very High Concern (SVHCs) as classified by the REACH environmental regulation.
+The material is industrial grade and contains no Substances of Very High Concern (SVHCs) as classified by the REACH environmental regulation; and is RoHS compliant.

 - Good anti-ageing properties